-Restoration should seek to maximise the extent of target habitat(s) and avoid habitat packing, where small areas of lots of habitats are packed into the site.
+Restoration proposals should seek to avoid 'habitat packing', where small areas of many different habitat types are packed into the site.
+Proposals should instead focus on maximising the biodiversity benefits from larger areas of priority habitat.
 Priority should be given to wetland/open habitats rather than woodland although it should be noted that the site is adjacent to a former quarry area known as Rugged Butts (SINC/LWS 2/969), which is now a significant area of acid grassland.
-It may therefore be appropriate to seek to expand this area by creating similar habitats within the restoration at Bawtry Road North.
+It may therefore be appropriate to seek to expand this area by creating similar habitats within the restoration at Bawtry Road west.
 There is also potential for flood risk improvements as part of the restoration.